victorduclos/form-test/README.md

 Run `npm link graneet-form` in this package

-Now, you can run `npm dev` in `graneet-form` and you will have modification in real time in this package.
+Now, you can run `npm start` in `graneet-form` and you will have modification in real time in this package.